-The site contains three buildings (TN7).
-These include single storey frequently used garages (B1, B2 & B3).
+The site contains four buildings (TN7).
+These include a row of nine (B1) and 40 (B2) single storey frequently used garages and two buildings used to store tools and large bins (B3 & B4).
 Further detail relating to the bat roost assessment of these structures is provided in Table 4 in Section 3.3.3.
-Further detail relating to the suitability of the buildings to Black redstart can be found in Section 3.3.8.